1111 East 60th Street, Chicago, IL 60637, USA

 Many Chicago LLM students choose to round out their educational experience by looking for short-term "practical training" (or more permanent) positions with legal employers in the United States.
 Although the market for internationally trained attorneys in the United States is difficult, some LLM students are successful in finding such positions.
 Throughout the year, the law school's Office of Career Services will assist LLM students by offering informational and skill development programs relating to the job search process in the United States.
 The Office of Career Services will also provide counseling services to LLM students on an individual basis.

-Each year our LLM students are invited to attend an interview program in New York City in which internationally trained LLM students are selected for initial interviews by prospective employers from around the world.
-In January 2013, approximately 150 employers from the United States and abroad participated in the interview program.
-Thirty-six LLM students from the University of Chicago attended the 2013 interview program and each of them averaged approximately six interviews.
+Each year, our LLM students are invited to attend an interview program in New York City in which internationally trained LLM students are selected for initial interviews by prospective employers from around the world.
+In January 2014, approximately 150 employers from the United States and abroad participated in the interview program.
+Forty-four LLM students from the University of Chicago attended the 2014 interview program and each of them averaged approximately four interviews.
 In addition to LLM students at the University of Chicago, internationally trained LLM students from the following law schools participate in this interview program: Harvard, Columbia, Stanford, the University of Michigan, the University of Virginia, and Yale.

-Regardless of which method candidates use to apply, they must first submit a separate short electronic document: the Basic Information Form for LLM Students.
-Once candidates submit this form they will receive an acknowledgement statement which will contain a BIF code.
+Before completing the Application for Admission, candidates must first submit the Basic Information Form for LLM Students.
+Once candidates submit this form, they will receive an acknowledgement statement which will contain a BIF code.
 This BIF code must be entered in response to one of the questions on the Application for Admission.

 Although the application deadline is December 15, candidates are urged to submit their applications as soon as possible since applications are considered in the order in which they are completed.
 Our experience has been that the most promising candidates generally apply before the end of November.
 Any applications received after December 15 will be considered on a space-available basis only.
-Consideration of completed applications will begin in late November, and most candidates will receive a final decision by mid-April, when a standby group will be created.
+Consideration of completed applications will begin in late November, and most candidates will receive a decision by email in mid-February.

 Admission decisions for the LLM program are based primarily on two factors:

 Admitted applicants who wish to be considered for financial assistance from the law school will be asked at the time of admission to supply information about their own and their family's financial circumstances.
 Funds to support students in the LLM program are exceedingly limited.
-Grants are available only in a small portion of the total cost.
+Grants are available only for a small portion of the total cost.
 Therefore, applicants requiring financial aid should make every effort to obtain assistance from their government or other outside sources.
-Tuition for the 2013–2014 academic year is $52,368.
-A reasonable budget for a single student, including tuition and living expenses, for the 2013–2014 academic year is $74,280.
+Tuition for the 2014–2015 academic year is $54,462.
+A reasonable budget for a single student, including tuition and living expenses, for the 2014–2015 academic year is $77,830.

-For additional information, please visit the LLM Program website.
+For additional information, please visit the LLM program website.
 Here, the Graduate Studies Committee has provided extensive information about the program and the application process.
-We believe that if you take the time to read this material carefully most of your questions will be answered.
+We believe that if you take the time to read this material carefully, most of your questions will be answered.
 The section on Frequently Asked Questions may be especially useful.
-If you do have questions after reviewing this material, please feel free to write Assistant Dean Richard Badger (firstname.lastname@example.org) directly.
+If you do have questions after reviewing this material, please feel free to write Associate Dean Richard Badger (email@example.com) directly.
 Any messages you send to him will eventually be included with your application material if you do decide to apply to Chicago.